hungcq/knowledge-repo/wip/microservices-patterns.md

 # Author's problems & solutions
 - Discuss benefits & drawbacks of microservices, when to use microservices and when to use monolithic architecture
-- Show how to adopt microservice architecture & develop microservices successfully
+- Show how to adopt microservice architecture & develop microservices successfully:
+  - Effective microservice testing
+  - Microservice deployment
+  - Refactoring strategies from monolith to microservice
-- Offer solutions to numerous design challenges, including managing distributed data
+  - How to design a microservice app: solutions to design challenges, including managing distributed data
+  - How to develop business logic for a service
 - Explain microservice architecture patterns & other concepts
 - Make the material accessible regardless technology stack of the reader